 2. Make sure you arrange a video call

-You can observe your employees’ body posture, mannerism, facial expressions, and grooming with video calls.
+You can observe your employees’ body posture, mannerisms, facial expressions, and grooming with video calls.
 This will ensure that your employees are attentive and make sure that they feel a part of the team and get to know them.

 3. Go for paperless paperwork

 For an HR manager, the organization’s paperwork is a great deal.
-There are tons of papers that new employees are required to fill out or sign during the onboarding processes.
+There are tons of papers that new employees are required to fill out or sign during the onboarding process.
 But with remote working, getting paperwork done is a lot more challenging than it ever was.
 In these times, you need to have a list of all the paperwork that is required beforehand.